pseudomuto/protoc-gen-doc/README.md

 the plugin executable (`protoc-gen-doc`).
 There's no install step, just copy the executable to where you want it.

+Packages for Arch, Ubuntu, Fedora and openSUSE are available through the [Open Build Service][obs].

 ### Windows
 On Windows, it's easiest to just use the [ZIP distribution][release_zip].
 If you want to build yourself, start a Qt/MSVC command prompt,